manzikki/chulaprg1/README.md

-This reposiory contains some very basic examples.
+This repository contains some very basic examples for Chula programming courses.